cloud-agnost/charts/README.md

 ### Minikube

-On minikube, if you haven't done already, you need to enable ingress addon:
+On minikube, if you haven't done already, you need to enable ingress, volumesnapshots, and csi-hostpath-driver addons:

 ```bash
 $> minikube start --cpus=4 --memory 8192